How to calculate sell-through rate & improve it if it’s too low

 On the other hand, if you sell fast-moving items with a short shelf life (like consumables), you’ll need to maintain a higher STR to avoid tying up too much cash flow in inventory.

-The best way to determine what STR is right for your business is to track your sell-through rate over time and compare it to your sales and profitability.
+The best way to determine what STR is right for your business is to track it over time and compare it to your sales and profitability.

-If you notice that your sell-through rate is consistently below 10% and you’re not seeing a corresponding increase in sales or profits, you might want to consider increasing your prices or discontinuing certain products.
+If you notice that it is consistently below 10% and you’re not seeing a corresponding increase in sales or profits, you might want to consider increasing your prices or discontinuing certain products.

 On the other hand, if you have a high sell-through rate, but you’re not seeing the profits you want, you might want to consider reducing your prices or expanding your product mix.

-The bottom line is that the right sell-through rate for your business will vary depending on a number of factors.
+The bottom line is that the right STR for your business will vary depending on a number of factors.
 The best way to determine what’s right for you is to track your sell-through rate over time and adjust your strategy as needed.

 How can I improve my sell-through rate?

-If you’re not happy with your current sell-through rate, there are a few things you can do to improve it.
+If you’re not happy with your current STR, there are a few things you can do to improve it.

 First, take a look at your product mix.
 Are you carrying too many slow-moving items?